Intuitionism in Ethics

 Similarly, on Price’s view, an intuition isn’t a belief with certain characteristics, such as being pre-theoretical, non-derivative, firmly held, etc. Beliefs aren’t immediate apprehensions of anything, though they may be based on such apprehensions.
 One might be tempted to think that perceptual beliefs, such as the belief that there is a cat asleep in front of me, are immediate apprehensions, but that would be to confuse the perceptual apprehension of the cat with the belief based on that apprehension.
 Beliefs like this, perceptual beliefs, are based on the immediate experience (sensory intuition) I have of a cat sleeping in front of me; they are not the sensory intuition itself.
 As Price understands it, then, an intellectual intuition is something closely akin to an experiential presentation, or seeming.

-The main difference between early intuitionists' notion of intuition and intellectual seemings is that the latter is standardly regarded as non-factive—that is, an intuition that $p$ in this sense does not entail that $p$.
-An apprehension that $p$ does sound factive, however.
+The main difference between early intuitionists’ notion of intuition and intellectual seemings is that the latter is standardly regarded as non-factive—that is, an intuition that p in this sense does not entail that p.
+An apprehension that p does sound factive, however.
 One cannot apprehend something that is not there to be apprehended.
 What is present to the mind in apprehension is the thing itself, not our representation of it.
 So whereas modern epistemologists regard intuition, understood as an intellectual seeming or presentation, as something analogous to the non-factive notion of a perceptual experience, it looks like some classic intuitionists regarded intuition as analogous to the factive notion of a perception.
 The virtue of the modern, more modest notion of intuition is that it allows that intuition is fallible.
 But in doing this it loses the appeal of the direct realist account Price seems to work with of certain propositions or facts being immediately present to the mind.

 There is scope for intuitionists to be disjunctivist about such intuitions.
 They could maintain that some intuitions are apprehensions, and some are intellectual seemings.
 Subjectively we cannot tell one from the other, but they are, one might argue, very different states.
 But it is not evident that anyone has defended such a view of intuition.

 It is not clear that all intuitionists understand intuitions on this perceptual or quasi-perceptual model, as many do not use this notion at all.
 W. D. Ross, for example, uses the notion of apprehension, but he tends to base his moral theory largely on our considered moral convictions. “[T]he moral convictions of thoughtful and well-educated people are the data of ethics, just as sense-perceptions are the data of natural science” (1930/2002, 41).
 Convictions are, however, a certain type of belief rather than an intellectual apprehension, or seeming.
 So it looks like we can find two notions of intuition in intuitionist thought—one understood as an intellectual seeming or apprehension, and the other as a pre-theoretical, non-inferred, firmly held belief or conviction.
 Which one they opt for makes a difference to their epistemology.